-Each student will enroll in one of the following sessions.
-Sessions will meet for one-hour as follows:
+Each student enrolled in one of the following sessions.
+Sessions met for one-hour as follows:

-1st/2nd grade classes will meet for 45 minutes at the following times:
+1st/2nd grade classes met for 45 minutes at the following times:

-3rd/4th and 5th/6th grade classes will meet for one hour at the following times:
+3rd/4th and 5th/6th grade classes met for one hour at the following times:

 Are the classes synchronous or asynchronous?